ScenicNH Photography - White Mountains New Hampshire

 add to lightbox add to cart

-• Joseph Stickney Memorial Chapel in Bretton Woods, New Hampshire.
+• Joseph Stickney Memorial Chapel in Bretton Woods, New Hampshire on a cloudy day.
 Built in 1906, this granite chapel was built in memory of Joseph Stickney, who died in 1903.
-Stickney was the owner of the Mount Pleasant House (1875-1939) in Bretton Woods, and builder of the Mount Washington Hotel.
-This chapel is also called the Joseph Stickney Memorial Church.
+Stickney was the builder of the Mt.
+Washington Hotel, and owner of the Mt.
+Pleasant House.
+It’s also called the Joseph Stickney Memorial Church.

 T3697-03.jpg